redhat-documentation/vale-at-red-hat/README.md

 You can review the output, decide which issues are valid, and update your content file accordingly.

-To reduce false positives for yourself and your team, you can update the style and vocabulary files Vale uses.
+To reduce false positives for yourself and others, you can update the style and vocabulary files Vale uses.
 For example, I confirmed that "rebalancing" is a valid word in my docs and added it to my vocabulary file.
 Later, I'll create a PR to update the repo and share my updated vocabulary file with everyone else.

 ## About this repo